rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> With our server provisioned, we need to configure a few things.

-1. Add a Firewall Rule for the current IP ADDRESS.
+1. Add a firewall rule for the current IP address.
+You can click the arrow shown next to the **CURRENT CLIENT IP ADDRESS** field to do this automatically.
-1. Click the **check mark** on the Rule.

 	![Add Firewall Rule](Images/add-firewall-rule.png?raw=true "Add Firewall Rule")

-	Add Firewall Rule
+	_Adding a firewall rule_

 1. Click **Save**.

 	>**Speaking Point**
 	>
-	> One of the great features of WA SQL DB is its built-in security.
-Firewall rules helps protect your data by preventing all access to your server until you specify who, which computers, have permission.
+	> One of the great features of WA SQL Database is its built-in security.
+Firewall rules help protect your data by preventing all access to your server until you specify which computers have permission.
 	>
-	>Firewall rules grant access based on originating IP Addresses of each request.
+	>Firewall rules grant access based on originating IP addresses of each request.
 	>
-	> Let's Save the changes.
+	> Let's save the changes.

-1. In the portal, select the DASHBOARD menu option.
-1. Copy the **FQDN** of the server to the clipboard.
+1. In the portal, select the **DASHBOARD** menu option and copy the **FQDN** of the server to the clipboard.

 	![Manage URL](Images/manage-url.png?raw=true "Manage URL")